-Do-it-yourself moving company U-Haul utilizes both in-office and work-at-home agents hired to provide customer service and roadside assistance as well as to make sales and reservations in the U.S. and Canada.
-Founded by a Navy veteran, the company makes a point to be military friendly.
+Do-it-yourself moving company U-Haul utilizes both in-office and work-at-home agents hired to provide customer service and roadside assistance, as well as to make sales and reservations in the U.S. and Canada.
+Founded by a navy veteran, the company makes it a point to be military friendly.
 The company's headquarters are in Phoenix, Arizona, as is its brick-and-mortar call center.

 Types of Work-at-Home Positions

-In these part-time, and often seasonal, jobs, home-based agents are typically hired to do one of three types of jobs (customer service, reservations, or roadside assistance)—but not all three.
+In these part-time and often seasonal jobs, home-based agents are typically hired to do one of three types of jobs—customer service, reservations, or roadside assistance—but not all three.
 Most agents work from 25 to 32 hours a week.
-In Canada, the company hires agents who are bilingual in English and French.
+In Canada, the company hires agents who are fluent in English and French.

 Some of the work-at-home jobs at U-Haul begin in a contact center and then transition to work-at-home jobs, or they can be both virtual and in-office jobs.
 In its dual job program, office-based employees can moonlight from home, picking up extra hours from their home offices.

-Many jobs are seasonal in nature with the most of the volume in the summer.
-The hours scheduled are between 7 a.m. and 8 p.m., 7 days a week.
+Many jobs are seasonal in nature with most of the volume in the summer.
+The hours scheduled are between 7 a.m. and 8 p.m., seven days a week.

-U-Haul likes candidates that have good verbal skills, are knowledgeable about United States geography and are skilled in the use of instant message technology.
+U-Haul likes candidates who have good verbal skills, are knowledgeable about U.S. geography and are skilled in the use of instant message technology.
 Candidates should also be adept at using Windows PC operating systems and have the ability to type 25 words per minute.
-Also, reservations and sales position candidates need previous call center experience.
-And, of course, you must be good with people on the phone.
+Reservations and sales position candidates need previous call center experience.
+Naturally, you must be good with people on the phone.

 What You'll Need to Do the Job

-Also, a speed test is required.
+Also, a speed test of your online connection is required.
 That's because the upload and download speed of your DSL or cable internet service needs to meet certain requirements before you apply.
-That said, they do provide a link on the application page to test your Internet speed and ensure that your system is up to their standards.
+That said, they do provide a link on the application page to test your internet speed and ensure that your system is up to their standards.

 The Application Process

-If you're interested in finding a call center job, just go to the U-Haul Jobs Contact Center page and click on "Work From Home Opportunities."
+If you're interested in finding a call center job, go to the U-Haul Jobs Contact Center web page and click on "Work From Home Opportunities."

-The application asks for basic contact information and allows you to check off various skills and work experience that you have.
+The application asks for basic contact information and allows you to check off your various skills and work experience.
 You also have to fill out your employment history and education.
-Once you've done all this, you simply mark the hours you are available to work.
-The final step of the application process includes honesty assessment questions as well as a customer service-related multiple choice questionnaire.
+Upon completing those steps, mark the hours you are available to work.
+The final step of the application process includes honesty assessment questions as well as a customer service-related multiple-choice questionnaire.